Coreymillia/esp32-2432s028-XscreenSaver-/README.md

 - Backlight MUST be initialized BEFORE gfx->begin()
 - Use esptool at 0x1000 address for flashing
 - This exact source compiles to working firmware

-**USER SAFETY WARNING: Modifying this working firmware has previously caused severe user distress.
-Only modify with extreme caution.**